gitorko/gitorko.github.io/content/post/distributed-system-essentials/index.md

     max-connections: 1000
 ```

+Protocol limits the max connections per machine to 65,536, which is max ports available in TCP.

 **Throughput** (requests served per second) of a single server depends on following

 1. Number of tomcat threads